 New Paltz is a charming town of 14,000 in Ulster County, NY west of the Hudson River that dates back to 1678.
-The main street has a large number of stores, cafes and restaurants.
-I enjoyed:
+The main street has a large number of charming local stores, cafes and restaurants.

-Water Street Market: This is a small collection of 20 boutiques and restaurants in downtown New Paltz at 10 Main St.
+Water Street Market: This is a small collection of 20 boutiques, galleries and restaurants along with a theater and other services in downtown New Paltz at 10 Main St.

 If you have the time, you might plan a visit to the Samuel Dorsky Museum of Art at SUNY New Paltz.